 Whether you’re heading inland for a week at the lake or exploring the rocky coast, here are some tips on what to wear in Maine in the summer.

-My biggest tip is to be prepared for anything from chilly to hot temperatures–sometimes in the same day!
-As I’m writing this, I’m getting ready to head to Maine for a week in the height of summer, and I fully intend to pack a sweatshirt, jeans, a windbreaker or fleece jacket (this L.L.
+My biggest tip is to be prepared for anything from chilly to hot temperatures—sometimes in the same day!
+As I’m writing this, I’m getting ready to head to Maine for a week in the height of summer, and I fully intend to pack a sweatshirt, long sleeve t-shirt, jeans, hiking pants, a windbreaker or fleece jacket (this L.L.
 Bean fleece is about as classic as it gets), as well as shorts and tank tops.

 Whether you’re hiking, heading out on the water, or spending the day strolling a coastal village, be prepared with layers.